KansasCityWomeninTechnology/cocktails-worksheets/docs/html/1-intro/README.md

 # Prepare the project for our code

-Let's check out what Swe have in the starter code we gave you and prepare the project for our code.
+Let's check out what we have in the starter code we gave you and prepare the project for our code.

 # Create HTML structure :id=structure